Eyyvah Eyvah

 Eyyvah Eyvah is a 2010 Turkish comedy film, directed by Hakan Algül, which stars Ata Demirer as a young clarinet player who travels to Istanbul in search of his estranged father.
 The film, which went on nationwide general release across Turkey on February 26, 2010, is one of the highest-grossing Turkish films of 2010 and was followed by the sequel Eyyvah Eyvah 2 (2011).

 Production

 The film was shot on location in Istanbul and Çanakkale, Turkey.

 Plot

 Hüseyin (Ata Demirer) is a young man living with his grandparents in a village in Turkey's Thracian region.
-Two things are of great importance in Hüseyin's life: his clarinet and his fiancée.
-However, one day Hüseyin is forced to go to İstanbul and leave behind his beloved village.
+Two things are of great importance in Hüseyin's life: his clarinet and the village nurse Müjgan, who he is in love with.
+However, one day Hüseyin is forced to go to İstanbul in search of his long-lost father and leave behind his beloved village.
 In the big city, Hüseyin will receive the biggest support from his clarinet and later from a bar singer called Firuzan (Demet Akbağ).
 Firuzan, who storms İstanbul's night clubs with her songs, already leads a very colorful and highly complicated life, which, with Hüseyin's inclusion, gets all the more colorful with comedy and action.